Pele v. Pennsylvania Higher Education Assistance Agency

 Public Citizen is lead counsel in Pele’s appeal to the Fourth Circuit.
 On December 22, 2014, we filed Pele’s opening brief, arguing that PHEAA cannot be an “arm of the state” where most of its business is out of state, it is financially independent of the state, and the state is not liable for its debts.
 The appeal is one of the first to address whether state-affiliated student-loan entities have sovereign immunity.
 PHEAA is currently defending other claims – one for alleged wage and hour violations, and one for allegedly defrauding the federal government – with the same sovereign immunity argument.
 If PHEAA prevails, it will be able to avoid accountability for wrongful conduct of all kinds.
 The court heard oral argument on May 12, 2015.

 On October 21, 2015, the court of appeals ruled in Pele’s favor, holding that PHEAA is not an arm of the state because of its financial independence from Pennsylvania, PHEAA’s control over its revenues and its policy, and its ability to support itself through its extensive commercial activities.

 In February 2016, PHEAA sought review in the Supreme Court.
 In April 2016, we opposed review, arguing that the courts of appeals do not disagree with other about the test for when an entity is an “arm of the state,” and the Fourth Circuit correctly applied that test here.
-The Court requested the views of the United States as to whether to grant the petition, and we are awaiting the government’s brief.
-The Solicitor General’s office recommended denial of the petition.
+The Court requested the views of the United States as to whether to grant the petition, and the Solicitor General’s office recommended denial.
 On January 9, 2017, the Court denied the petition, allowing the case to return to the district court for litigation.
 The case then settled.